MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ##### Download the CodeQL query packages

-It is no longer necessary to clone the Windows-Driver-Developer-Supplemental-Tools repo to use the queries for certification, CodeQL packages are now used.
+It is no longer necessary to clone the Windows-Driver-Developer-Supplemental-Tools repo to use the queries for certification.
+CodeQL packages ("QL packs" or "query packs") are now used.

 1. Download the correct version of the microsoft/windows-drivers pack from the *Windows Hardware Compatibility Program Release Version Matrix*.
 Specify the `@<version>` in the command below.